jdlib/JDBX/Build.md

 # Build JDBX

-You need a Java JDK 8+, Apache Ant 1.6.0+ and <a href="http://ant.apache.org/ivy/">Apache Ivy.</a><br/>
+You need a Java JDK 8+ and <a href="https://maven.apache.org">Apache Maven</a> to build JDBX.<br/>
-Unpack the distribution archive in an directory, open a console in that directory and run

-    ant resolve

-This downloads thirdparty libraries with Ivy.
-Then run

-    ant dist

-to build the distribution in the <code>tmp</code> subdirectory.
+In the root directory of your local copy run

+    mvn package

+This will build the JDBX jar file

+    .\core\target\jdbx-<version>.jar